icenfire/gvc-web-app/README.md

 - [ ] Complete the relationships between change of date from PrayersPage and state and props of PrayerListItem
 - [ ] Styling
   - [ ] Padding and spacing
+  - [x] 01/07/20 CY - Changed Appbar and side drawer to have primary main colour
   - [x] 27/06/20 CY - Removed 'OK' & 'Cancel' on datepicker using variant="inline" and moved datepicker icon to the start
   - [x] 27/06/20 CY - Stylised Theme editor page
   - [x] 24/06/20 CY - Finished styling prayer list item